Organic Intensives 2020

 Local Organic Herbs for Health

 An investment in your diet is an investment in your health and quality of life.
 Are herbs a part of your diet and/or your farm or garden food and medicine growing?
 They certainly can and should be. jim mcdonald, one of the country's premier herbal practitioners and educators, will offer a detailed look at several ways herbs that you can grow, harvest or purchase locally can be used in your daily diet for health. jim has been teaching practical herbalism for decades.
 His website (herbcraft.org) has long been a source of information and a starting point of exploration for budding and blooming herbalists.
-Two focus topics will be bitter herbs as an important dietary health component and gut healing teas. jim will be joined by Ben Hicks and Alex Rea of Black Locust Gardens in Dexter, Michigan (blacklocustgardens.com).
-Ben and Alex will share their experience developing a certified organic herb production farm and an herbalist’s community based integrative approach to health.
+Focus topics will include bitter herbs as an important dietary health component, gut healing teas, profiles of a range of easy to grow and harvest plants, and detailed demonstrations of using, extracting (water, alcohol, oil) and preserving methods.
 See the flyer for more information.

 The event will take place on Saturday, January 11th, at the Plant and Soil Sciences building on the MSU campus in East Lansing.